Helping millions of people navigate the world of technology.

 Step 2: Once you are done adding entries and making tables, click on Format at the top.

-Step 3: Select Alternating colors (the naming could have been better here though), and it will open a side menu.
+Step 3: Select Alternating colors, and it will open a side menu.

-Step 4: Click on the little icon beside the current range, and select a custom range in which you want to apply colors.
+Step 4: Click on the little icon beside the current range and select a custom range to apply colors.

 Step 5: Select one of the default styles, and you will instantly see a new style in action.